 Kraft Food, as one of the largest food producers, is one of the pioneer adopters who turn to DurkeeSox premium fabric air dispersion system in various production facilities to address their challenging HVAC and makeup air projects.
 After seen many success stories in Kraft China division, Kraft Canada Biscuiterie Montreal Bakery is turning to Durkee for fabric air dispersion solution to address the makeup air project in their biscuit production line.

-Continuous Improvement Engineer David Binet and Senior Loss Prevention Specialist Joanne D'Abreu were facing quite some challenges when they tried to implement a new make up air unit in the biscuit baking line.
-Among them are complex production line, piping and equipment layout, challenging large airflow in the makeup air system, and limited space to arrange the ductworks.
+Continuous Improvement Engineer David Binet and Senior Loss Prevention Specialist Joanne D'Abreu were facing quite some challenges when they tried to implement a new makeup air unit in the biscuit baking line.
+Among them are complex production lines, piping, and equipment layout, challenging large airflow in the makeup air system, and limited space to arrange the ductwork.

-Having learnt the DurkeeSox success story in Kraft China, Kraft Canada started to consider the potential benefits fabric air dispersion system brings to the table.
-The most significant ones are substantial cost savings, and better air distribution.
-The fabric duct system offers the same linear air dispersion only the costly linear vent systems can deliver at fraction of the cost.
-Other benefits of DurkeeSox fabric ducts include low maintenance, easy installation, easy cleaning and resistance to dust buildup.
+Having learned the DurkeeSox success story in Kraft China, Kraft Canada started to consider the potential benefits fabric air dispersion system brings to the table.
+The most significant ones are substantial cost savings and better air distribution.
+The fabric duct system offers the same linear air dispersion only the costly linear vent systems can deliver a fraction of the cost.
+Other benefits of DurkeeSox fabric ducts include low maintenance, easy installation, easy cleaning, and resistance to dust buildup.
 As David Binet, explains, “For an exothermic process like ours, using fabric ducts and induction to increase the amount of fresh air in the plant and reduce heating costs will be beneficial.”

 Experienced dramatically reduced energy consumption, Mr. Binet recommends that other companies in situations similar to Montréal Bakery consider DurkeeSox fabric dispersion system as an alternative to conventional air diffusion systems, if feasible.